 2019 NRJE ANNUAL CONFERENCE ON JEWISH EDUCATION

-The Network for Research in Jewish Education (NRJE) and the Association for the Social Scientific Study of Jewry (ASSJ) are sponsoring their annual joint research conference on Jewish education.
+The Network for Research in Jewish Education (NRJE) is sponsoring its annual research conference on Jewish education.
 It will be held in the L. Goodman Conference Center at the Jewish United Fund of Metropolitan Chicago, on June 17-18, 2019.
 The conference features papers, panels, and discussions across the full range of issues in Jewish education, addressed through the full range of research disciplines, frameworks, and methodologies in education and social science.
 The program includes matters of particular interest to Jewish education scholars, practitioners, policymakers and philanthropists.

 Submission and Review Process

-Members in good standing of the NRJE or the ASSJ are invited to submit proposals for presentations here.
-All proposals must be received by December 15, 2017.
-To become a member of either organization or to renew your membership, please follow the directions on the NRJE website or the ASSJ website.
+Members in good standing of the NRJE are invited to submit proposals for presentations.
+We are no longer accepting proposals.
+To become a member or to renew your membership, please follow the directions on the NRJE website.
 Proposals should be 500-750 words.

 Each proposal for the conference requires the completion of an online submission form (see below).
-Applicants will be notified concerning acceptance by February 2, 2018.
+Applicants will be notified concerning acceptance by March 4, 2019.
 Please read the description of the various presentation formats, below.
-Any additional questions about proposals or the review process can be sent to the Program Chair, Dr. Scott Aaron.
+Any additional questions about proposals or the review process can be sent to the Program Chair, Dr. Sara Smith.